BettercareHealth/bettercare/pmc/pmc-3-hypertensive-disorders-of-pregnancy.md

 **Step 4**

-If the diastolic blood pressure is 110 mm Hg or more and/or the systolic blood pressure 160 mm Hg or more, it must be reduced with dihydralazine (Nepresol).
+If the diastolic blood pressure is 110&nbsp;mm&nbsp;Hg or more and/or the systolic blood pressure 160&nbsp;mm&nbsp;Hg or more, it must be reduced with dihydralazine (Nepresol).
 Oral nifedipine can be used if the patient is fully conscious after the convulsion.

 **Step 5**